omkar3060/apsportfolio.github.io/README.md

   **Limitations**: Skip Lists require additional pointers for each level in the list, which increases memory usage compared to simpler data structures like arrays or linked lists.<br>
   - Also, the performance of Skip Lists depends on the randomization process used for balancing.<br>
   - While they offer good average-case performance (O(log n)), worst-case performance can still be linear in some scenarios.

+**Design Techniques and Performance Analysis:**
+- **Skip Lists:** Probabilistic balancing
+  - Time Complexity: O(log n) on average for search, insertion, and deletion, where n is the number of elements in the list
+  - Space Complexity: O(n), where n is the number of elements in the skip list

 [Here is my code for Skip Lists](https://github.com/omkar3060/omkar3060.github.io/blob/main/codes/skiplist.cpp){:target="_blank"}<br>

 ### 8. **Data Transmission**

   **Huffman Coding** can be used to compress ride data, such as ride logs, user reviews, and feedback.
 By encoding frequently occurring data with shorter bit lengths, Ola can reduce the storage requirements for their databases.
 Also, Compressing data before transmission between servers or to users’ devices can save bandwidth and **reduce transmission time**.

+**Design Techniques and Performance Analysis:**
+- **Huffman Coding:** Greedy approach
+  - Time Complexity: O(n log n) for building the Huffman tree, where n is the number of symbols
+  - Space Complexity: O(n) for storing the Huffman tree and encoded data

 [Here is my code for Huffman Coding](https://github.com/omkar3060/omkar3060.github.io/blob/main/codes/huffman_encoding.cpp){:target="_blank"}<br>